 This is my constant struggle with writing and I guess I could say it’s pretty much the same with all content creators.
 Not that all content creators think of pizzas and true love while they’re working but you get the point, right?

-This is what I like to call, “The Tyranny of Creativity”, because “writer’s block” is already taken and it’s not something that is only experienced by writers.
-A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
-I believe the creative block is a purely psychological phenomenon and can be turned around if we eradicate some of the misconceptions we have about creating something.
+This is what I like to call, “The Tyranny of Creativity”, because “writer’s block” has already been taken and it’s not something that is only experienced by writers.
+A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate or something but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
+I believe that creative block is a purely psychological phenomenon and can be turned around if we eradicate some of the misconceptions we have about creating.

 Misconception #1- The Exceptional Bus

 Imagine a bus filled with all the exceptional people you admire.
-Maybe all your favourite writers, musicians, actors, sportsperson all jammed up in a cranky old bus.
+Maybe all your favorite writers, musicians, actors, sportsperson, all jammed up in a cranky old bus.
 Whenever someone coughs or scratches their nose, someone’s already got something clever to say.
 You sit there and wonder how intellectual and smart all these people are.
 You wish you were like them.
-The problem with “The Exceptional Bus” is that it doesn’t exist, and no one is smart and intellectual all the time.
+The problem with “The Exceptional Bus” is that it doesn’t exist, and not everyone is smart and intellectual all the time.
 A lot of people we admire and imagine to be exceptional are in fact, ordinary, just like the rest of us.
 They have insecurities and problems, plus they don’t shower for days just like you.